-The preparation of financial statements, in conformity with accounting principles generally accepted in the United States of America, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of financial statements and the reported amounts of income and expenses during the reporting period.
+The preparation of financial statements, in conformity with accounting principles generally accepted in the United States of America, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of income and expenses during the reporting period.
 Actual results could differ from those estimates.
-The most sensitive estimates affecting the Plan's financial statements were contracts receivable and payable which were recorded based on information provided by an actuary.
+The most sensitive estimates affecting the Plan's financial statements were contracts receivable and contracts and benefits payable which were recorded based on information provided by an actuary.